 Marcia has an undergraduate degree in social communication from Universidad de Chile (Chile), a MA in International Studies and a PhD in Human Geography from the University Sheffield.
 Marcia is a Fellow of the Higher Education Academy.

-Marcia has recently been awarded a place on the Scottish Crucible 2022, an award-winning leadership and development programme.
+In 2022, Marcia was awarded a place on the Scottish Crucible, an award-winning leadership and development programme.

 My research interests are in international and regional migration governance, refugee and migrant integration and wellbeing (in Scotland and across regions), refugee resettlement, immigration policies and responses to ‘crisis’ in Latin America, and refugee and migrant organisation and resistance.